torvalds/linux/Documentation/teaching/info/contributing.rst

 .. warning::

-  Pull requests must be created from their own branches, wich are started from ``master``.
+  Pull requests must be created from their own branches, which are started from ``master``.

 1. Go to the master branch and make sure you have no local changes: